neurai-vn/Neurai-VN-benchmark/README.md

 ## Experimental Setup

-The Neurai-VN dataset can be downloaded from [Zenodo](https://zenodo.org/records/18976769).
+The Neurai-VN dataset can be downloaded (latest version) from [Zenodo](https://zenodo.org/records/21852329).
 Before running the pipeline, configure the dataset paths in `src/configs/neuraivn.json`.

 To run the experiments, use the following command: